 Psychopathic traits are found in many people not just diagnosed psychopaths.

 The web sites devoted to ‘seduction techniques’ are an example of varying levels of psychopathy and are now being taught online to others.
 Anyone wanting to do this to another person, by definition is high in psychopathic traits.

 I actually don’t fully disagree with Brown.
 There is something true in what she says.

-But it’s also a major generalization which I can’t agree.
+But it’s also a major generalization with which I can’t fully agree.

 Finding a mate does not equate psychopathy, of course, and many people writing and learning seduction are simply looking for a mate and a healthy relationship.